summerwind/h2spec/README.md

 ## Install

 Go to the [releases page](https://github.com/summerwind/h2spec/releases), find the version you want, and download the zip file or tarball file.
+The docker image is also available in [Docker Hub](https://hub.docker.com/r/summerwind/h2spec/).

 ## Usage